Skip to main content

 Undergraduate admission: Our test optional policy means that you can apply without an ACT or SAT score.
 However, we do encourage that students submit scores if available, and offer the option to submit after receiving a decision.
 WVU superscores and offers multiple options for submitting test scores.

-In place of test scores, emphasis will be placed on the following for test optional applicants: cumulative and core GPA, meeting academic requirements, rigor of high school curriculum, college preparatory coursework, and intended major.
-Students have until May 1, whether applying regular admission or test optional, to submit updated academic credentials, including test scores and transcripts, for merit eligibility.
+In place of test scores, emphasis will be placed on the following for test optional applicants: cumulative and core GPA, meeting academic requirements, rigor of high school curriculum, college preparatory coursework and intended major.
+Whether applying regular admission or test optional, students have until August 1 to submit updated academic credentials, including test scores and transcripts, for merit scholarship eligibility.

 Applications are processed beginning Aug.
 15 for admission the following fall.
 March 1 is the deadline for West Virginia residents to submit Promise Scholarship applications.
 WVU has a rolling admissions policy, and there is no official application deadline.